Aliases for TYW1 Gene

 External Ids for TYW1 Gene

 Wybutosine (yW) is a hypermodified guanosine found in phenylalanine tRNA adjacent to the anticodon that stabilizes codon-anticodon interactions in the ribosome.
-In yeast, the homolog of this gene is essential for the synthesis of wybutosine. [provided by RefSeq, Dec 2012]
+In yeast, the homolog of this gene is essential for the synthesis of wybutosine.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TYW1 Gene